carlos-el/EventPost-CCProject/README.md

 As first approach, __microservices for managing users, events, notifications and sending the emails__ are needed, as well as an __API Gateway__.

-Further information will be specified as the course goes on.
+Further information will be specified in the [documentation](https://carlos-el.github.io/EventPost-CCProject/).